NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_01_qc.md

 ![](seurat_01_qc_files/figure-html/unnamed-chunk-19-1.png)<!-- -->

 In this case it looks like we only have a few cycling cells in the datasets.
-# Save data
-Finally, lets save the QC-filtered data for further analysis.
-Create output directory `results` and save data to that folder.

-#CELLCYCLE_ALL4:

 # Predict doublets